wds4/DCoSL/dips/grapevine/ratingsSkeletons/README.md

 ### [nostrCuratedListsCuratorEndorsement](nostrCuratedListsCuratorEndorsement.md)
 - (JSON A) empty backbone
 - (JSON B) usage in Curated Lists app (testnet-1) to endorse/reject a user as curator of a list

+## Channels

+In addition to tbe below rating templates, nostrCuratedListInstanceGenericRating is also used in Channels.

 ### [nostrChannelTopicsCuratorEndorsement](nostrChannelTopicsCuratorEndorsement.md)
 - (JSON A) empty backbone